Senator Gerry Cardinale (R-Bergen) introduced NJ cannabis home grow legislation yesterday to legalize owning up to six plants.

 “Rice’s bill really sends people to drug treatment.
 And not decriminalization,” Goldstein said.
 “Christie created the worst medical cannabis program in the country.
 “I’m used to the opposition co-opting progress.
 I think Gerry is playing his old games.”

 In terms of a motive, Goldstein opined that “He knows (Senate President Steve) Sweeney and (Judiciary Chair Nick) Scutari don’t like homegrow,” he said.

 In his years of testifying in Trenton, Goldstein said Cardinale has been a fierce opponent to cannabis legislation.

 Goldstein said cannabis homegrow came out of the Compassionate Use Medical Marijuana Act (CUMMA) Act at the 11th hour when it was being debated in the legislature in 2009.

-Many grassroots activists are passionate about home grow such as Jo Anne Zito of like CMMNJ, Sativa Cross, Weedman, and others testified for cannabis homegrow and have been advocating to legalize it for years.
+Many grassroots activists are passionate about home grow, such as Jo Anne Zito of CMMNJ, Sativa Cross, Weedman, and others testified for cannabis homegrow and have been advocating to legalize it for years.
 However, their many pleas for cannabis homegrow fell on deaf ears in New Jersey during the legalization hearings.